K3S/ibmi-ai-workers/why-php/index.md

 A PHP worker using Guzzle's connection pool can hold 30+ HTTP calls in flight from a single process.
 Five PHP workers handle 150 in-flight calls; eight handle 240.
 The IBM i sees five or eight jobs, not 150 or 240.

+(In practice, we recommend starting with a pool size of 10-12 per worker and scaling up after measurement shows the pool is the bottleneck, not the AI provider's rate limit.
+The 30+ number is a ceiling on what's achievable, not the recommended starting point.
+See [Architecture overview]({% link architecture/index.md %}#sizing-the-system) for the full sizing math.)

 The math:

 | | Pure RPG (1 call per worker) | RPG + PHP (30 calls per PHP worker) |